zutrinken/attila/README.md

 # Attila

-A content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
+Attila is a clean, content-focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
 You can see it live [here](https://attila.peteramende.de/).
-If you enjoy using Attila you can support it by [buying me a coffee](https://paypal.me/zutrinken).
+If you find it useful and want to support its development, feel free to [tip](https://paypal.me/zutrinken) or contribute.
+Thank you for your support!

 <img src="https://raw.githubusercontent.com/zutrinken/attila/master/src/screenshot.webp" />